frankjungdss/repdata-project1/PA1_template.md

 ```

 Further analysis will use these imputed results.
 Firstly, summarise the total
-number of steps taken per day, and then show in a histogram.
+number of steps taken per day, and show in a histogram:

 ```r